Where is Hazelcast Jet Documentation?

 How are Hazelcast Jet and Hazelcast IMDG related?

-Jet is built on top of the Hazelcast platform, so there is a tight integration between Jet and IMDG.
+Hazelcast Jet is built on top of the Hazelcast IMDG platform, so there is a tight integration between the two.

-JetInstance embeds a Hazelcast Instance.
-The full storage functionality of Hazelcast IMDG is available inside Jet.
-Hazelcast operations are used for different actions that can be performed on a job.
-Jet can also be used with the Hazelcast client, which uses the Hazelcast Open Binary Protocol to communicate different actions to the server instance.
+JetInstance embeds a Hazelcast IMDG instance.
+The full storage functionality of Hazelcast IMDG is available inside Hazelcast Jet.
+Hazelcast IMDG operations are used for different actions that can be performed on a job.
+Hazelcast Jet can also be used with the Hazelcast client, which uses the Hazelcast Open Binary Protocol to communicate different actions to the server instance.

 Where can I get more help?

 For information on support subscriptions, please visit Hazelcast.com.